osg-htc/user-documentation/documentation/htc_workloads/managing_data/data-transfer.md

 # Uploading/Downloading Data to/from OSG-operated Access Points

-In general, common Unix tools such as rsync, scp, Putty, WinSCP, gFTP, etc. can be used to upload data from your computer to your OSG Access Point (e.g. `login05.osgconnect.net`), or to download files from your OSG Access Point.
-Files should be uploaded/created and staged in `/home` or `/public` for preparation to use in jobs.
+In general, common Unix tools such as rsync, scp, PuTTY, WinSCP, gFTP, etc. can be used to upload data from your computer to your OSG Access Point (e.g. `login05.osgconnect.net`), or to download files from your OSG Access Point.
+Files should be uploaded/created and staged in `/home` or `/protected` for preparation to use in jobs.

 # Transferring Data To/From Jobs¶
 Use the following table to determine where to stage input files for jobs and where to store output files from jobs: